saikyun/cljs-vscode-extension-hello-world/README.md

 ```
 The issue?
 We're in jvm-land!

-3. To solve this, follow the instructions most relevant to your editor here: https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration
+3. To solve this, follow the instructions most relevant to your editor here: https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration \
+If you try this in `cider-mode`, it's important to **not** press enter when connecting using the sibling repl.
+You have to explicitly write `:dev`.
 4. When you have successfully connected with a cljs-repl client, you should be able to evaluate: `(js/console.log "I'm the queen!")` - the result is shown in the `Debug Console` of the vscode instance where you started debugging!
 5. To really verify that it works, you could run the following in the repl:
 ```